samyakgaur/expoundtechnivo/README.md

     EXPOUND TECHNIVO PVT.
 LTD, founded in 2015, provides expertise in SAP Consulting and IT Staffing.

-    The EXPOUND management team has more than 20 years combined expertise in SAP consulting, corporate  training, outsourcing<br/>                and staffing.
-Our executive team has an intimate understanding of the challenges confronting <br/>companies in today’s dynamic market.
-With strong domain SAP consultants, their tecnical and functional expertise , we can <br/>assure our client’s success.
+    The EXPOUND management team has more than 20 years combined expertise in SAP consulting, corporate  training, outsourcing                and staffing.
+Our executive team has an intimate understanding of the challenges confronting companies in today’s dynamic market.
+With strong domain SAP consultants, their tecnical and functional expertise , we can assure our client’s success.

-    At EXPOUND we are small enough that every project is important, and large enough to assure that every project will get <br/>done, on time and on budget.
+    At EXPOUND we are small enough that every project is important, and large enough to assure that every project will get done, on time and on budget.